-The system must be brazed under a nitrogen purge to prevent oxidation of the pipe during the brazing process.
-After the piping is installed and all components have been brazed together, a vacuum pump must be used to properly evacuate the system from both of the access ports to 1500 microns, to ensure system is free of contaminants.
-Add refrigerant to the system to bring the pressure above zero psig.
+After the piping is installed and all components have been brazed together, a vacuum pump must be used to evacuate the system from both the low and high side to 1500 microns (200 pa).
+Add pressure to the system to bring the pressure above zero psig.
 After allowing the refrigerant to absorb moisture, repeat the above procedure.
-Evacuate the system to 500 microns on the second evacuation, and ensure that the system holds at the vacuum pressure.
+Evacuate the system to 500 microns (67 pa) on the second evacuation, and ensure that the system holds at the vacuum pressure.
 If not, check for leaks and evacuate again.
-If the vacuum holds, add refrigerant to raise the pressure to 2 psig.
-At this point open service valves on precharged condensing units.
+At this point open service valves on pre-charged condensing units, and add refrigerant to the system if necessary.